 What is Robinhood?

 Robinhood is a no fees, no fuss app designed to help the millennial invest.
 Yes, Robinhood has probably done more to advance the democratization of stocks and brought fractional stock investing to the masses.
 But with the company exploding since its creation in 2014, and many are wondering if it deserves all of the hype.

-In this article, we will have a good look at the RobinHood app and answer the following questions:
+In this article, we’ll give a Robinhood app review to answer the following questions:

 - How does the Robinhood App work?